11 Ways to Open a Stuck Jar Lid

 11. Ye olde trusty assistant.
 If you happen to have someone else around and you don’t want to look silly as you wrestle with a jar and an assortment of household items, ask that person for a literal hand.
 Remember: you’re allowed to claim that you must have gotten the lid started and they just had to finish the job, but that person is still going to want to share the pickles.

 Feeling stuck when it comes to taking care of your honey-do list of home repairs?
-Hire a professional handyman to get you out of your pickle.
+Hire a local handyman service from our vetted list of professionals in your area.

 s.e. smith writes for Networx.com.

 This article was updated November 21, 2017.